huberflores/GCMServer/README.md

 FAQ
 ----

 Since gcm-server.jar is not provided in a specific maven repository, a local maven repository that includes the library should be created.
+Alternatively, gcm-server repository can be establish using the following [link](https://github.com/slorber/gcm-server-repository)

 ```xml
 mvn install:install-file -Dfile=/home/huber/.m2/repository/gcm-server-1.0.3.jar -DgroupId=com.google.android.gcm.server -DartifactId=gcm-server -Dversion=1.0.3 -Dpackaging=jar